The Spheres Dataset: Multitrack Orchestral Recordings for Music Source Separation and Information Retrieval: Introduction

 In this paper, we present The Spheres dataset, the first publicly available\footnote{https://doi.org/10.5281/zenodo.17347681} multitrack orchestral resource capturing classical music through a comprehensive set of microphone signals, including ambient, main and close spot microphones.
 This dataset was developed within the framework of the REPERTORIUM project\footnote{https://repertorium.eu/} and is specifically designed to support the development of machine learning methods for source separation and related MIR tasks in the classical music domain.
 The dataset comprises over one hour of music recordings performed by the Colibrì Ensemble\footnote{https://www.colibriensemble.it/} (Chamber Orchestra of Pescara, Italy) recorded at The Spheres recording studio\footnote{https://www.the-spheres.com/}, a venue selected for its optimal acoustical conditions and professional infrastructure.
 Unlike previous datasets, in The Spheres each instrument/part was recorded in isolation (one at a time) while all microphones captured the performance, yielding leakage-free stems per instrument and microphone position.
 Realistic ensemble mixes with controlled bleed are then obtained by summing the isolated contributions across parts and microphones.
 This design captures realistic orchestral performances with individual instrument spot microphones while preserving the natural acoustics and ensemble coordination inherent to classical music.
 By combining full ensemble mixtures derived from isolated stems with spatial calibration signals, The Spheres dataset opens new avenues for research in supervised separation, source localization, dereverberation, and immersive audio rendering for classical music.

-In addition, we report baseline MSS results designed to establish reference points for future approaches.
-First, we evaluate monaural family separation (strings, woodwinds, brass, percussion) from the main stereo using an X-UMX-based \cite{Sawata2021} model.
+In addition, we present different MSS experiments.
+First, we evaluate monaural family separation (strings, woodwinds, brass, percussion) from the stereo mixture.
 Second, we address a production-oriented task—debleeding of section spot microphones—by training lightweight single-branch models that enhance a target section from its own spot channel while suppressing orchestral leakage.
-These benchmarks expose both the promise and the difficulty of orchestral MSS: measurable interference reduction is achievable, yet generalization across repertoire and setups remains challenging.
+These experiments expose both the promise and the difficulty of orchestral MSS: measurable interference reduction is achievable, yet generalization across repertoire and setups remains challenging.
 We release all materials and scripts so that future works can compare methods under consistent conditions, explore multichannel and score-informed models, and exploit the included RIRs and solo material to bridge synthetic–to–real gaps when targeting complex orchestral signals.